TheNathanSpace/Assault/README.md

 ## Bugs

+- Names are all white
+- Drop sand in spawn area
+- nullpointer

 - Defending team logging out times are weird
 - Running out clock times are weird?
 - Name colors aren't updating when new games start.